tryingsomestuff/Minic/README.md

-book_small : a very small book only with main variation of classic opening lines book_big   : abigger book (take 5 secondes to load) of nearly 400.000 lines Carlsen    : based on Carlsen most used opening lines (thanks to Jonathan Cremers) Anand      : based on Anad most used opening lines (thanks to Jonathan Cremers)
+book_small : a very small book only with main variation of classic opening lines book_big   : abigger book (take 5 secondes to load) of nearly 400.000 lines Carlsen    : based on Carlsen most used opening lines (thanks to Jonathan Cremers) Anand      : based on Anand most used opening lines (thanks to Jonathan Cremers)
 ```

 You can use both the json configuation file or the command line argument to select the book.